Lets-Talk-NL/HeptacomShopwarePlatformAdminOpenAuth/README.md

   * easy setup using the provider's metadata xml
 * promote users automatically to administrators
 * set roles and permissions based on rules
 * disable the password login and automatically redirect users to the identity provider
+* use pre-authorized HTTP clients for further API requests

 ## Security